nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 ## Supplies

  1. Lumber (four 1x6s @ 4ft each) <-Deck
  2. More lumber (four 4x4s @ 1ft each) <-Legs
  3. Even more lumber (2 pieces of scrap @ 16in each) <-Spines to connect deck pieces
  4. Screws
  5. Drill
  6. Miter saw
  7. Ruler and/or speed square
  8. Paint to match the deck
+ 9. Safety glasses
+10. Ear muffs

 ## Process